-Freedom House seeks proposals from both rising and experienced independent researchers, scholars, and affiliated research analysts, especially those based in Moldova, the Eastern Partnership region, and the European Union, for forward-looking briefs on the following themes:
+Freedom House seeks proposals from both rising and experienced independent researchers, scholars, and affiliated research analysts, especially those based in Moldova, the Eastern Partnership region, and the European Union, for forward-looking briefs on the following theme:

 Theme 1: Media Regulation and Reforms in Moldova

 This brief would examine reform processes, key institutions and actors, their complementarity, and the responsibility they share in improving Moldova’s media environment.

-Please submit concept proposals to [email protected] by September 30, 2018, with “Moldova Policy Briefs” in the subject line.
+Please submit concept proposals to [email protected] by November 22, 2019, with “Moldova Policy Briefs” in the subject line.
 The concept proposal should consist of an abstract of no more than 200 words, an outline of the argument and recommendations to be presented, and a CV of the principal researcher or researchers.
 Organizations may submit proposals for more than one brief.
 The priority will be given to concept proposals submitted in English.

-Contracted researchers will be asked to deliver a draft of 2500-3000 words by November 30, 2018.
+Contracted researchers will be asked to deliver a draft of 2500-3000 words by January 30, 2020.
 The brief will be published by Freedom House, with the byline and affiliation of the scholar or researcher.
 An honorarium of $250 per brief is provided.

 This is a joint project of Freedom House’s Europe & Eurasia Program and Nations in Transit research program, and is part of the USAID and UK aid funded project “Media Enabling Democracy, Inclusion and Accountability in Moldova” (MEDIA-M) and implemented by Internews in Moldova, which aims to promote the development of an independent, professional media, and to create a media sector that is more resilient to political and financial pressures.